logzly. Chocolate Pots

 11. Serve with Simple Accents

 A dusting of powdered sugar, a scoop of vanilla ice cream, or a few fresh berries are all perfect companions.
-I love a drizzle of salted caramel on top – the salt cuts the sweetness and makes the chocolate taste even richer.
+I love a drizzle of salted caramel on top – the salt cuts the sweetness and makes the chocolate taste even richer, or you can add a quick pour of silky chocolate sauce for an extra glossy finish.

 Troubleshooting Quick Guide